jfacchini/rust-workshop/3_closures-ownership/README.md

 This exercise is inspired by [Ryan Levick's video](https://www.youtube.com/watch?v=2mwwYbBRJSo).

-The goal of this exercise is to implement a Thread pool which is first created with a list of threads and can distribute tasks to execute to the threads.
+The goal of this exercise is to implement a Thread pool which is first created with a list of threads and can distribute tasks to be executed by the worker threads.

 ## First part - ThreadPool

-Implement the ThreadPool struct without changing any lines of code in the `main()`function.
+Implement the ThreadPool struct without changing any lines of code in the `main`function.

 **What is a thread pool?**
 - A fixed list of threads